 Much of the charm of various big plants is in the bold foliage, but many people also want flowers.
 Bear’s breeches (Acanthus mollis) is made for them.
 Not only does it have deeply dissected, spiny, almost thistle-like green leaves, but it also has striking hooded flowers born on three to four-foot stalks.
 On some plants in some gardens the flowers look almost brown with cream undersides.
 The tops of the blossoms may also seem almost maroon or bluish-purple.
 It doesn’t matter.
 The flower stalks are not pretty in the obvious sense, but they hold your attention.

-Angelica gigas also has tall flower stalks, which, at four to six-feet, tower over almost everything else in the garden.
+Angelica gigas also has tall flower stalks, which, at four to six feet, tower over almost everything else in the garden.
 The allium-like flower heads are dark red, as are the stems of the plant, which also sports lots of bright green foliage.
 Technically speaking Angelica is an herb, and its stems have long been harvested, candied and used for confectionery concoctions such as fruitcake.
 But even if your taste does not run to fruitcake, it should run to Angelica.
 Both Acanthus and Angelica bloom in high summer, providing rich color and architectural interest at a time when other plants are slowing down.

 If you crave lovely flowers, choose meadow rue (Thalictrum, especially Thalictrum aquilegifolium and Thalictrum rochebrunianum).
 Thalictrum is definitely a back of the border star, with flower stalks rising on occasion to six-feet in height.
-The flowers, which are most often pinky-purple have a soft, fluffy appearance and make great filler in bouquets.
+The flowers, which are most often pinky-purple have a soft, fluffy appearance and make a great filler in bouquets.
 Joe Pye-Weed (Eupatorium purpureum), a common roadside weed in some parts of the country, comes into its glory in late summer and early fall, when the rosy flowerheads appear.
 Like Angelica gigas, its stems are dark red.
-When the flowers are gone, the seedheads can provide winter interest, either outside, or in a vase on the coffee table.
+When the flowers are gone, the seedheads can provide winter interest, either outside or in a vase on the coffee table.

-Obviously big leaves are not right in all situations.
+Obviously, big leaves are not right in all situations.
 Don’t allow your Brunnera or Eupatorium to walk all over the smaller plants.
 Site them properly so they achieve their full measure of greatness, and when you install them as youngsters, give them sufficient room to grow.
 Then sit back and watch the horticultural drama.
 After all, when it comes to visual impact on the garden stage, one grand elephant ear or Thalictrum is worth at least ten smaller plants

 CHANGE IN THE GARDEN